• WRITE FOR US: The BMJ is looking for doctors and journalists to contribute articles relevant to doctors in India

 What do we know about peer review?

-• measures to strengthen peer review
+• Measures to strengthen peer review;

-• the processes by which reviewers with the requisite skills and knowledge are identified, in particular as the volume of multi-disciplinary research increases
+• The processes by which reviewers with the requisite skills and knowledge are identified, in particular as the volume of multidisciplinary research increases;

-• the impact of IT and greater use of online resources on the peer review process
+• The impact of IT and greater use of online resources on the peer review process;

-• possible alternatives to peer review.
+• Possible alternatives to peer review.

-Training package for BMJ peer reviewers
+Training package for The BMJ's peer reviewers

 Objectives

 The pack includes PowerPoint presentations and written exercises.
-Much of the material here relates to the general art of peer review, but we have also included specific guidance on what the BMJ needs from you.
+Much of the material here relates to the general art of peer review, but we have also included specific guidance on what The BMJ needs from you.

 We developed this pack for use in a randomised controlled trial of peer reviewer training.
 Now you can use it as you wish; for your own learning or to teach others.
 There are four objectives:

-• To inform participants on the state of peer review research
+• To inform participants on the state of peer review research;

-• To make clear what constitutes a good review
+• To make clear what constitutes a good review;

-• To give participants help in producing a good review
+• To give participants help in producing a good review.

 Objective One: To inform participants on the state of peer review research